iamciphered/Kripke/Documentation.md

-# Kripke: Universal AES File Encryption Tool
+# Kripke: AES File Encryption And Decryption Tool

 ## Overview
-Kripke is a robust and universal AES-based file encryption tool designed for cybersecurity analysts and ethical hackers.
+Kripke is a robust and universal AES-based file encryption and decryption tool designed for security purposes.
 It supports multiple AES encryption modes and ensures secure file encryption and decryption using a user-specified 4-digit numeric password.
 The tool is optimized for efficiency and security, making it a valuable asset for protecting sensitive data.

 ## Features
 - **Supports AES Encryption Modes**: EAX, CBC, CTR, and GCM